 Beyond Rachael and Matt’s relationship, the Cumming, Georgia, native created a lot of controversy in Bachelor Nation after her past racist behavior was brought to light, specifically attending an “Old South” plantation party when she was a student at Georgia College & State University in 2018.
 All of the women at the event were dressed in Antebellum-style gowns.

-Less than a week after photos of Rachael at the party surfaced, she issued a publicly apology on Instagram.
+Less than a week after photos of Rachael at the party surfaced, she issued a public apology on Instagram.
 “At one point, I didn’t recognize how offensive and racist my actions were, but that doesn’t excuse them.
 My age or when it happened does not excuse anything.
 They are not acceptable or OK in any sense.
 I was ignorant, but my ignorance was racist,” she wrote on February 11.

 Two days prior, Bachelor host Chris Harrison addressed the outrage over Rachael while speaking with season 13 Bachelorette Rachel Lindsay.
 “I haven’t heard Rachael speak on this yet.
 And until I actually hear this woman have a chance to speak, who am I to say any of this?” he said during a February 9 virtual interview on Extra.